 Kurt Larson is an award winning writer and director originally from the Northwest suburbs of Chicago.

-His directorial debut, the feature film Son of Ghostman, won the geek-coveted 2013 Rondo Hatton Award for Best Independent Film.
+Kurt’s directorial debut, the feature film Son of Ghostman, won the geek-coveted 2013 Rondo Hatton Award for Best Independent Film.
 Son of Ghostman has been featured in national publications (Scary Monsters, HorrorHound), played at major fan conventions (Monster Bash, HorrorHound), and been critically acclaimed throughout the internet.

 As a writer, Kurt has won many awards, and has twice placed in the Academy of Motion Picture Arts & Sciences' Nicholl Fellowship (quarterfinalist 2009, 2010).
 He continues to develop screenplays for Film & TV with an eye on furthering his career in film.